kahnpoint/chippy/readme.md

 * Start a new chat with “@Chippy"
 * Reply to posts to continue a conversation
 * Chippy will reply in any channel
-  * I would suggest making “chippy-text” and “chippy-images” channels and muting them to save your notifications
+  * I would suggest making “chippy-text” and “chippy-images” channels and muting them to save your notifications from being spammed.
-* Chippy also works inside threads, which are highly encouraged to keep things organized
+* Chippy also works inside threads, which are highly encouraged to keep things organized.

 <img src="images/screenshots/chippy1.png" alt="Image description" width="290" height="300">